cisco-open/go-lanai/docs/build.md

 For example, service is being developed in develop (or feature) branch, and go-lanai is being developed in develop (or feature) branch as well.
 Service may have a "replace" directive that points to a local checked out version of Go-Lanai to help facilitate develop.

-When Service is being built, the general CICD process is below:
+When Service is being distributed/built, the general CICD process is below:

 1. Create a local temporary branch for build.